-With profound regret and sadness I announce the death of Gomati.
+With profound regret and sadness, I announce the death of Gomati.
 She was 22 years old.

 This sad event occurred on Friday, July 02, 2010, at her shed near Kengeri, Bangalore.
-Grief stricken owner Ghee Varghese said Gomati died of natural causes due to old age.
+Grief-stricken owner Ghee Varghese said Gomati died of natural causes due to old age.
 Gomati is survived by her calves Hari Prasad and Sundari.

-With pressure mounting on, Ghee Varghese changed her name to Elizabeth in a furtive attempt to pass her as a Christian cow in the market, but cow activists who sniffed out the matter threatened to protest by burning BMTC busses, and police vehicles.
+With pressure mounting on, Ghee Varghese changed her name to Elizabeth in a furtive attempt to pass her as a Christian cow in the market, but cow activists who sniffed out the matter threatened to protest by burning BMTC buses and police vehicles.
 The activists, on an additional note, claimed that they would press the Government to declare all cattle ‘Hindu’.

-Ghee Varghese was ordered to take care of the animal till her last breath.
+Ghee Varghese was ordered to take care of the animal until her last breath.
 Elizabeth spend her remaining days grazing in the church backyard while her owner, who could not muster any cash to buy cattle feed, watched helplessly.